Kokoszsz/Cloth-Shop-Website/cloth-shop/README.md

 2. SQLAlchemy: a Python SQL toolkit that provides a set of high-level API for interacting with relational databases.
 3. Pytest: a testing framework for Python that helps you write and run tests
 4. Selenium: a web application testing framework that allows you to automate browser interactions
+5. flask-smorest: validates the JSON endpoints against schemas and builds their OpenAPI document

 ### Installation and Usage ###
 To install and run the project, follow these steps: